ZedSquad/rust-smpp/README.md

 rust-smpp is distributed under the terms of both the [MIT license](LICENSE-MIT) and the [Apache License (Version 2.0)](LICENSE-APACHE).

-This project is developed in both my work and personal time, and released under my personal copyright with the agreement of my employer.
+This project is developed in my personal time.
+A previous employer (OpenMarket) allowed me to develop it on work time, and release it under my personal copyright.